Amy Schneider is the first woman to win more than $1 million on 'Jeopardy!'

 I’ll get back to the backlogged game threads tomorrow.
 But I just want to acknowledge how overwhelmed I am by the things being written about me, and about what this run means.
 This has been a life-changing experience, thank you all so so much for your kindness and support ❤️— Amy Schneider (@Jeopardamy) January 8, 2022

 Schneider's record-breaking run began Nov.
-17, 2021, after she claimed a last-minute victory when she was the only contestant to correctly answer the Final Jeopardy clue ("A cemetery on this island has the graves of Robert Fulton & 2 of the first 4 Treasury Secretaries" The correct response: "What is Manhattan?").
+17, when she claimed a last-minute victory by being the only contestant to correctly answer the Final Jeopardy clue ("A cemetery on this island has the graves of Robert Fulton & 2 of the first 4 Treasury Secretaries" The correct response: "What is Manhattan?").

 During an episode that aired the week of Thanksgiving, she acknowledged her identity as a transgender woman by wearing a trans pride flag pin.